 You read a lot about Modafinil.
 But then when you try to buy some, you only see Adrafinil.
-And then there’s some people talking about Armodafinil as well.
+And then there are some people talking about Armodafinil as well.
 Is that something else?
 What’s going on?

 Adrafinil, Modafinil, and Armodafinil indeed all refer to different things.